 • Descant : adding either a vocal or instrumental descant is very effective.

-• A capella is singing without instrumental accompaniment.
+• A cappella is singing without instrumental accompaniment.
 The human voice is a beautiful God-created instrument in its own right and this type of song can be truly lovely especially with added harmony.

 It’s really worthwhile to take a note of the songs your assembly sings well and seek out other similar music.
 Of course, you’ll want your repertoire to be varied and interesting but quality is always better than quantity!

-Regularly reviewing our long-standing repertoire enables us to fully engage in what we’re singing and it gives us the freedom to express ourselves with passion and enthusiasm.
+Regularly reviewing our long-standing repertoire enables us to fully engage in what we’re singing and it gives us the freedom to praise God with passion and enthusiasm.